AhmedKhalaf-97/Network-Port-Scanner/README.md

-# Network-Port-Scanner
+# Network Port Scanner
 This is an assignment for a class: CSC138 Computer Network Fundamentals.
-# Network Port Scanner

 A command-line network port scanner written in Python.
 This program scans a given host over a specified range of ports and reports whether each port is open or closed for either TCP or UDP.